Ellen010/FCC_simple_html_site_12/README.md

-Basic HTML page and CSS that includes
+Basic HTML page and CSS that includes:

 -transform,

 -width and height,

 -background-color,

 -border,

 -and z-index

 application.